JMcbeath1966/Green-Cuisine/readme.md

 - Users can easily log out of their account with the click of a button.

 **Delete Account**
-- Users can delete their entire account, but a warning is provided to first validate their password, and advise that all of their own recipes will also be deleted, and their favorites removed.
+- Users can delete their entire account

 **View All Recipes**
-- On the *All Recipes* page, all recipes are initially displayed in an alphabetical order, with a standard 12-items per page using pagination.
+- On the *All Recipes* page, all recipes are initially displayed in an alphabetical order, using an accordion dropdown.

 **Search Recipes**
-- If a user would like to search for something specific, whether it's a particular recipe, then the Search button is perfect!
+- If a user would like to search for something specific, whether it's a particular recipe, then the search button is perfect!

 **Add a Recipe**
 - [**C**RUD] Create or 'add' a new recipe.
 Defensive programming in place means users must adhere to minimal requirements when adding a new recipe.
-If a user doesn't have a photo to accompany their recipe, I have a built-in function that will automatically assign a cute placeholder image based on the type of dessert category they've selected.
-Do i include image url XXXXXXXXXXXXXXXXXXXXXXXXXXXX

 **View a Recipe**
 - [C**R**UD] Read or 'review' recipes, either from the main page, or the user profile.